 - (1) The object of the Fund is to implement or support measures to promote the training of the Finance Sector Union of Norway's Union Representatives. - (2) The measures shall, among other things, deal with: - a.
 Training with special emphasis on organisational work, agreements, planning, case handling, cooperation issues, organisational development, equal rights and opportunities, information technology, finances as well as safety work. - b.
 Preparation, organisation and development of training measures. - c.
-Promotion of healthy and sound rationalisation aimed at increasing efficiency. - (3) If the funds are not used as intended, the allowance scheme will be withdrawn after the matter has been discussed between the central bargaining parties.
+Promotion of healthy and sound rationalisation aimed at increasing efficiency. - (3) If the funds are not used as intended, the allowance scheme will be withdrawn after the matter has been discussed between the Finance Norway and Finance Sector Union of Norway.